Gathered friends, listen again to our legend of the BIONICLE...

 Averted with the Brotherhood squad in Karda Nui, the Barraki and the Order of Mata Nui.
 For the Brotherhood squads Icarax is larger than the others but Antroz is the leader.
 For the Barraki Pridak was their unofficial leader, while their subordinate Nocturn was probably the largest of the lot.
 The Order of Mata Nui is filled with massive creatures like Botar, Brutaka, and even the Ancient, but their leader is Helryx, who is stated to be just a normal (but very old) Toa.

 Late to the Tragedy: More or less the standard storyline, as it was used in Chronicles, the latter half of Adventures, Bara Magna, and all three parts of Legends.

 This was slightly averted in Mata Nui Online Game 2, where there were many names given to every character in the game (as it had an Open World), many of whom had never been seen previously, and - being mostly background characters - mostly did not appear in subsequent stories.
-There were some names which are human-seeming names (maybe slighly modified), such as Kai and Marka.
-There were a few which don't fit perfectly in either world, such as Nixie.
+There were some human-seeming names (albeit slighly modified), such as Kai and Marka.
+There were a few which don't seem to fit perfectly in either world, such as Nixie.

 Leet Lingo: The web codes on the toy packaging became this as of Bara Magna.

 Level In Reverse: BIONICLE Heroes for the DS has a level which is one of the previous levels, only upside down.